akbar-q/akbarqweb/demos/water-flow/MIGUEL_TALK_TRACK.md

 I came from a place where water was everywhere.
 To a place where clean water can feel like a luxury.

+## Quick prop moment: “Murky Water” (optional, ~20 seconds)

+> Goal: a visual that lands instantly.
+>
+> Safety: do **not** drink any mixture with “sediment”.
+If you do a sip, keep it to plain, clean water only.

+*(Hold up two clear cups/bottles: one labeled “Clean”, one labeled “Murky”.)*

+Sometimes the difference between “water” and “safe water” is invisible… until it isn’t.

+*(Lift the “Murky” cup so the audience can see it.)*

+I used to see water everywhere.
+But not all water is something you can trust.

+*(Stage beat: mime a small sip, then cough **as acting**, not because you actually swallowed anything unpleasant.)*

+And that’s the part people forget: water can be everywhere… and still not be usable.

 ## Why this project exists (1:30–2:40)

 So this project starts with a simple thought: